Skip to main content

 Current legislative landscape

-• The potential copyright infringement by the developers of these generative AI tools through the use of copyright-protected materials to train their algorithms.
+• The potential copyright infringement by the developers of these generative AI tools, through the use of copyright-protected materials to train their algorithms.
 This data is collected through techniques known as "mining".

 • On the other hand, whether works produced by – or with – generative AI tools are copyright-protected, and who owns the resulting copyright.

 The EU institutions have already taken action to address the first aspect.
-Through the Directive 2019/790/EU on copyright in the Digital Single Market (often known as the DSM Directice), the legal definition of data mining was introduced along with several exceptions or limitations which only apply when the data/copyright works are used for the training of the AI systems.
+Through the Directive 2019/790/EU on copyright in the Digital Single Market (often known as the DSM Directive), the legal definition of data mining was introduced along with several exceptions or limitations, which only apply when the data/copyright works are used for the training of the AI systems.
 Specifically, data mining is considered lawful in the EU:

 The second aspect – copyright protection and ownership of works created by or with the help of generative AI tools is a bit more complex.
 Generally speaking, to be afforded copyright protection in Europe (and throughout the world), works and creations must be original (that is to say, they must be the result of the author’s own intellectual work, and not a copy of a pre-existing work).
-Regarding ownership, works are normally first owned by their author with some limited exceptions (such as works created by employees in the normal course of their employment which are typically owned by the employer).
+Regarding ownership, works are normally first owned by their author with some limited exceptions (such as works created by employees in the normal course of their employment, which are typically owned by the employer).
 Note that while to some extent harmonised at EU level, copyright law remains to a large extent a matter of national law, and specifics might differ between countries.
-The above is a general approximation that in a real case may differ from one country to another (Spanish copyright law may differ from Italian one, and therefore, for example, the ownership regime may be different).
+The above is a general approximation that in a real case may differ from one country to another (Spanish copyright law may vary from the Italian one, and therefore, the ownership regime may be different).

 This leaves the question of who owns copyright over a work created by an AI-generative tool with the inputs from a human.